Will a Pending Ticket Show Up on a Background Check? Only Sometimes

 When it comes to traffic misdemeanors specifically, the same rules apply.
 Certain employers may be willing to overlook the charges whereas others will not be able to.
 For example, a job involving driving passengers, such as a bus driver, will be unlikely to overlook a traffic misdemeanor whereas a retail job is much more likely to do so.

-Many people wonder, will I pass a background check with a misdemeanor?
+Many people wonder, how does a misdemeanor affect background checks.
 But the same rules apply.

 Why Would a Background Check Be Pending?